Humbleton

 Humbleton is a village and civil parish in the East Riding of Yorkshire, England, in an area known as Holderness.
 It is situated approximately 9 mi north-east of Hull city centre.

 Overview

+The origin of the name Humbleton is uncertain.
+The second element of the name derives from the Old English tūn meaning 'settlement'.
+The origin of the first element has many theories.
+It may derive from the Old English humol or the Old Norse humul meaning 'rounded hill', humele or humli meaning 'hops' (the plant), or perhaps from the Old Norse personal name Humli.

 The civil parish is formed by the villages of Humbleton and Flinton.

 According to the 2011 UK census, Humbleton parish had a population of 208, a reduction of one on the 2001 UK census figure.

 The parish church of St Peter is a Grade I listed building.